 There are many types of AV companies, in different markets, with different scopes and so on.
 This means that they are also very different from one another.
-One AV company might only do dry hires, while another might specialize in audio solutions only.
+One AV company might only do dry hires, while another might specialize in AV technologies like advanced audio solutions.

-Due to the collaborative nature of this industry, we can see that most companies are rather smaller, as customers typically inquire services from multiple AV companies to deliver a successful production.
+Due to the collaborative nature of this industry, and the increasing reliance on AV technology, most companies are rather smaller, as customers typically inquire services from multiple AV companies to deliver a successful production.
 This leaves little room to grow, as there are often lots of competitors and lots of small jobs to be fulfilled.

 This means that most AV companies are often run by entrepreneurs which are most of the time involved in all processes of their business: prepping the van, sorting items in the warehouse, doing finances, you get it.
 It’s often a tough job for most AV entrepreneurs to even look further than the tasks that need to be done today.